 PIVOT was born through the chance meeting of Bridget Nistico and Emily Thompson at a Johns Hopkins Social Innovation Lab (SIL) event.

-Bridget, a 9-year veteran of Alcoholics Anonymous, had worked as a mentor and coach for women with criminal backgrounds.
+Bridget has spent the last decade mentoring and coaching women with criminal backgrounds.
 She had recently developed a job readiness program for a women’s transitional home in Alexandria, VA, and had just moved to Baltimore with the vision to start a program here where the need is so great.

 Emily’s background in operations, project and brand management at nonprofits including Catholic Charities of Baltimore and Benevolent Baskets provided her with a deep understanding of the realities that impact mission-based organizations — and how to overcome them.